tnwei/waternet/README.md

 ## Usage in commandline

 Git clone this repo, then do either `pip install -r requirements.txt` or `conda env create -f env.yaml`.
+Download weights from the training replication results section if needed.

 Use `inference.py`: